Alex Shaw’s London Marathon story: from diagnosis to determination

 “My initial NHS respiratory referral never materialised and I remember being told by an ANP that “these sort of things don’t usually happen to young, respiratorily-fit people like you”, so it was never seemingly deemed urgent.
 Also, the tumour (albeit very small at the time) was missed on the private CT scan.
 It seems the chest infections and blood clot were symptoms of the tumour’s presence.

 “I felt like the bottom had fallen out of my world.
 I had always been physically fit and was a very active runner.
-I was beyond scared and started wondering if I’d see my kids grow up.
+It was beyond scary.

 “Then I was told that the prognosis was good, but when someone explains how they’re simply going to remove half of your left lung, you are left wondering how active life is going to be going forward.
 What will I be able to do?
 Will I be a wheezing wreck every time I climb a flight of stairs?
 There were so many unknowns.
 But mainly it was about my children – how will I be able to physically interact and participate in things with them?